-The standard day for all employees covered by this Agreement shall be defined as the twenty-four-hour period beginning at:
+The standard day for all employees covered by this Collective Agreement shall be defined as twenty-four (24) hour period.
+The Employer reserves the right to adjust times of tours based on the operational requirements of the home but will not do so unreasonably.